 Generous donations to the Department over many years have been crucial to our ongoing success.
 The loyal alumni and friends of the Department and the College of Human Ecology have supported students through scholarships, fellowships and support of programs.
 Donations have also been used to update training facilities to instruct future generations of scholars by providing state of the art technology.

 Gifts to the Department can be made by mail, telephone, or online.
-Gifts can be designated to a specific fund or endowment or can be unrestricted to the Department to support discretionary funding needs and opportunities.
-If you are interested in speaking with someone about your current or future giving to Michigan State University, or wish to create your own named endowment, please contact the Development Office toll free at (866) 678-2005 or via email at email@example.com.
+Gifts can be designated to a specific fund, endowment or can be unrestricted to the Department to support discretionary funding needs and opportunities.
+If you are interested in speaking with someone about your current or future giving to Michigan State University, or wish to create your own named endowment, please contact the Development Office toll free at (866) 678-2005 or via email at firstname.lastname@example.org.

 Donations by Mail

 East Lansing, MI 48824-1005

 Please make check payable to “Michigan State University” and include the fund designation on the memo line of your check (see examples below).

 Visit the University Development Donations and Gifts website and enter the Department name or specific fund name in the blank area.
 The complete title will appear and double-click on it to designate your gift to that specific fund.

 The purpose of the Marjorie Kostelnik Endowment is to support student learning and professional development outside the formal classroom.
 The fund underscores the importance of students having the experience of meeting professionals, exchanging information, and presenting at professional conferences.
 The fund is intended to enhance programs and materials related to the professional development of students.